mdjaffardjy/projetReseau/README.md

 ```python
 python client.py <IP_address> <port>
 ```
-> Be aware that the users connect to the same localhost and port as the ones of the server !
+> Be aware that the users connect to the same IP address and port as the ones of the server !
 > If the client is correctly connected, you will see a written confirmation in the terminal : "Choisissez un nom".

 #### Commands and use of the chat-room